Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

         - `dhcpcd5 dnsmasq`: For controlling the management and loaning of IPs and DNS servers
         - `wpasupplicant`: For managing the system recpetion of the wifi and recognition that nrc.ko provides a wifi driver.
 Incompatible with NetworkManager!
     - (b) (not newracom documented) Mask NetworkManager to prevent it from also trying to start network interfaces, we have wpa_supplicant for that
 4. Build and install the /sources/newracom.dts.
-This file blocks the loading of userspace spidev, which allows for the kernel level SPI control.
+This file blocks the loading of userspace spidev for SPI 0, which allows for the kernel level SPI control.
 This file was changed in kernel 5.16.
 5. Install /sources/newracom-blacklist.conf.
 This file blacklists the modules that allow the onboard pi broadcom wifi to work, as the userspace can often conflcit with two wifi drivers. (teledatics has found a way around this, not highlighted here.)
 6. Backup the default wpa_supplicant.conf in case the user wants it, as `start.py` overwrites it with the `sta_halow_open.conf` we edited above.
 (Unecessary for clean install).
 7. Enable i2c, mac80211 modules for linux as nrc.ko depends on them.
 TODO: Does nrc actually use i2c??